On Primordial Black Holes and secondary gravitational waves generated from inflation with solo/multi-bumpy potential: introduction

-On the other hand, it is well-known that PBHs can work as dark matter, but has been constrained by many experiments, such as Subaru Hyper Suprime-Cam (Subaru-HSC) \cite{Niikura:2017zjd}, Experience de Recherche d’Objets Sombres (EROS) \cite{Tisserand:2006zx}, Optical Gravitational Lensing Experiment (OGLE) \cite{Niikura:2019kqi}, Cosmic Microwave Background (CMB) \cite{Ali-Haimoud:2016mbv}, Femtolensing of Gamma-ray Bursts (FL) \cite{Barnacka:2012bm}, White Dwarf Explosions (WD) \cite{Graham:2015apa}, 511 keV gamma-ray line \cite{Laha:2019ssq}, BH evaporation \cite{Carr:2009jm}, Neutron Stars (NS) \cite{Capela:2013yf}, NANOGrav \cite{Chen:2019xse}, LIGO \cite{Kavanagh:2018ggo}, Leo-I dwarf galaxy \cite{Lu:2019ktw}, Gravitational-Wave Lensing (GW-Lensing) \cite{Jung:2017flg} and so on \footnote{The information of the constraints, along with the references, are obtained from the publicly available {\bf Python} code \href{https://github.com/bradkav/PBHbounds}{\bf PBHbounds} \cite{bradley_j_kavanagh_2019_3538999}. }.
-The upper limits on the PBH fraction of dark matter $f_{PBH}$ provided by those experiments has nowadays covered almost all over the mass ranges of PBHs, but most of the limits can only reach up to about $10^{-5}$, therefore there are still large blank for the PBHs in other mass ranges to have larger fractions.
-In this paper, we investigate the generalized bumpy inflation model, whose potential contain multiple bumps.
-For multi-bumpy potential, it is expected that the PBHs can be formed in various mass ranges, therefore comparing to single mass range, the detectability of the PBHs can get enlarged.
-If in the future accuracies of these experiments get furtherly improved and the upper limits are put even lower, we can expect that the PBHs generated in our model are more probable to be detected.
-Note that similar multi-range PBH formation can be realized in \cite{Tada:2019amh}, with multi-field inflation model.
+However, although it is well-known that PBHs can function as dark matter, they have been constrained by several experiments, such as Subaru Hyper Suprime-Cam (Subaru-HSC) \cite{Niikura:2017zjd}, Experience de Recherche d’Objets Sombres (EROS) \cite{Tisserand:2006zx}, Optical Gravitational Lensing Experiment (OGLE) \cite{Niikura:2019kqi}, Cosmic Microwave Background (CMB) \cite{Serpico:2020ehh}, Femtolensing of Gamma-ray Bursts (FL) \cite{Barnacka:2012bm}, White Dwarf Explosions (WD) \cite{Graham:2015apa} (see also controversies in \cite{Katz:2018zrn, Montero-Camacho:2019jte}), 511 keV gamma-ray line \cite{Laha:2019ssq, Dasgupta:2019cae, Laha:2020ivk, Cai:2020fnq}, BH evaporation \cite{Carr:2009jm}, Neutron Stars (NS) \cite{Capela:2013yf}, NANOGrav \cite{Chen:2019xse, Wong:2020yig}, LIGO \cite{Kavanagh:2018ggo}, Leo-I dwarf galaxy \cite{Lu:2019ktw}, Gravitational-Wave Lensing (GW-Lensing) \cite{Jung:2017flg} and so on \footnote{The information of the constraints, along with the references, are obtained from the publicly available {\bf Python} code \href{https://github.com/bradkav/PBHbounds}{\bf PBHbounds} \cite{bradley_j_kavanagh_2019_3538999}. }.
+Owing to Hawking radiation, PBHs smaller than $ 10^{15} $ g can now be evaporated; however, there are still a few observational constraints, such as big bang nucleosynthesis (BBN) \cite{Carr:2009jm}, Extragalactic $ \gamma $-rays \cite{Carr:2009jm, Ray:2021mxu}, CMB spectral distortions, and anisotropies (CMB sda) \cite{Acharya:2020jbv}.
+For the constraints of the small-mass PBHs, refer to \cite{Carr:2020gox, Allahverdi:2020bys}.
+Currently, the upper limits on the PBH fraction of dark matter $f_{PBH}$ provided by these experiments have covered almost all the mass ranges of PBHs; however, most of the limits can only reach up to about $10^{-5}$.
+Therefore there are still large blanks for the PBHs in other mass ranges to have larger fractions.
+In this study, we investigate the generalized bumpy inflation model, whose potential contains multiple bumps.
+For the multi-bumpy potential, it is expected that the PBHs can be formed in various mass ranges; hence, by comparing it to a single mass range, the detectability of the PBHs can get improved.
+If the accuracies of these experiments get further improved and the upper limits are put even lower in the future, we can expect that the PBHs generated in our model are more likely to be detected.
+For example, recently, researchers have studied the electromagnetic signals from the bubbles of a single PBH star and the possibility of their detection via high-energy gamma-ray experiments, especially for small-mass primordial black holes \cite{Cai:2021zxo}.
+Note that similar multi-range PBH formations can be realized in \cite{Tada:2019amh, Braglia:2020eai}, using a multi-field inflation model.